 Hayley Bolding has an extensive background in international development, education and volunteering in Australia and Asia.
-At the age of 23, Hayley founded a non-profit organisation in India called Atma.
+At the age of 23, Hayley founded a not-for-profit organisation in India called Atma.

-Under Hayley’s leadership, Atma has moved from a start-up to a well respected non-profit organisation engaging multiple partner organisations which impact over 60,000 beneficiaries.
+Under Hayley’s leadership, Atma has moved from a start-up to a well respected not-for-profit organisation engaging multiple partner organisations which impact over 60,000 beneficiaries.

 Hayley was the Victorian State Recipient of the 2013 Young Australian of the Year Award.